-Central to the Bologna process is the commitment of signatory states to establish a three-cycle degree structure in higher education.
+Central to the Bologna process is the commitment of countries to establish a three-cycle degree structure in higher education.
 Contrary to persisting misconceptions, neither the Bologna Declaration nor subsequent ministerial communiqués rigidly prescribe the length of these cycles.
 They merely state that first cycle qualifications should last a 'minimum of three years', while Master degrees should range between 60-120 ECTS credits.

 The Framework for Qualifications of the European Higher Education Area (FQ-EHEA), adopted by the Ministers in Bergen in May 2005, reflects this focus on the three-cycle structure.
 Typically, first cycle qualifications comprise 180-240 ECTS credits while second cycle qualifications comprise 60-120 ECTS credits.
+These typical models are referred to in this report as the 'typical Bologna structure'.

-The three-cycle structure has been overwhelmingly introduced in most institutions and programmes in the signatory states.
-However, most countries report that they still have long programmes in specific disciplines that are not in line with the typical Bologna cycle structures.
+The three-cycle structure has been overwhelmingly introduced in most institutions and programmes in Bologna countries.
+However, most of them report that they still have long programmes in specific disciplines that are not in line with the typical Bologna cycle structures.
 This applies most often to medicine and related fields, and sometimes to other regulated professions, theology, music and fine arts.
 Nevertheless, as far as medicine is concerned, Belgium (both Flemish and French Communities), the Netherlands and Switzerland have introduced the three-cycle structure.